telerik/winforms-docs/gridview/grouping/formatting-group-header-row.md

 ##

-__GroupSummaryEvaluate__allows to modify the header text of the group rows.
+__GroupSummaryEvaluate__ allows to modify the header text of the group rows.
 The event is fired when the group header row text is needed.
 So if you want to modify the group’s text, first you have to subscribe to the __GroupSummaryEvaluate__ event and then perform the actual grouping, because when the __GroupContentCellElement__ (the group header row) is being displayed, the event is fired and if you are  not subscribed for it, it will apply its default settings.

 The example below demonstrates how you can change the group header text of each group if grouping is based on some specific column:

-		#_[C#] Change group header text_
+#### Change group header text

 {{source=..\SamplesCS\GridView\Grouping\FormattingGroupHeaderRow.cs region=groupHeaderText}}
 {{source=..\SamplesVB\GridView\Grouping\FormattingGroupHeaderRow.vb region=groupHeaderText}}